PVC vs MDF vs Plywood Bathroom Cabinets: A Developer’s Guide to Specifying Bathroom Vanities

 Plywood bathroom cabinets stand out for their remarkable strength and versatility, making them an excellent choice for those seeking both functionality and aesthetic appeal.

 When it comes to choosing the right material for bathroom cabinets, each material has its unique advantages and weaknesses.
-Here, let's take a closer look at how these materials compare in various key areas:
+To help you make the right specification for your project, we have analyzed these three materials across the four critical factors that affect installation and longevity.

 Durability